Welcome to COE 718 "Hardware Software Codesign of Embedded System" website for Fall 2013.

 Course Evaluation and Marking Scheme

-3. In order to achieve a passing grade in the course, the student must pass both the theory and laboratory components.
+3. In order to achieve a passing grade in the course, the student must pass both the theory and laboratory/project components.

 4. Midterm exam will also cover the corresponding laboratories to enforce individual lab attempts.